beckay96/neuroloop-nexus/docs/guides/DOCUMENTATION.md

-# 📚 NeuroLoop Nexus - Documentation Index
+# 📚 NeuroLoop - Documentation Index

 **Complete guide to all project documentation**